Prometheus-X-association/t-ai-carisma/bb04-overview.md

 ### ALT-AI

-ALT-AI provides results in JSON format describing the explanation of a machine learning model, including feature importance scores, prediction explanations and fairness analysis results.
+ALT-AI given the complete feasibility and context along with dataset and model access in a valid input format produces a variety of outputs in JSON format to provide detailed insights into machine learning models.
+These include feature importance scores, prediction explanations, partial dependence plots, and performance metrics across different segments.
+Additionally, it can provide fairness analysis results, model comparison reports, and residual diagnostics to assess model accuracy.
+Visualizations and data summaries can be included to help users interpret the results, offering a comprehensive view of model behavior, including any biases, anomalies, or patterns observed during the analysis.

 ## Summary comparison table